CADLAB-io/CADLAB.io-swarm-stack/README.md

 Below is the list of all object properties with available values:
 - **host** - hostname of your mail server.
 - **port** - SMTP port.
 It depends on your mail server setup, but usually, 587 if an encrypted protocol is used, or 25 as the default SMTP port.
-- **protocol** - (optional) encrypted protocol.
+- **protocol** - (optional) encryption protocol.
 Skip this setting if your server doesn't require a secure connection.
 Possible values are:
   - `tls`
   - `ssl`
 - **from** - email address to be used as a sender.